mnot/I-D/draft-nottingham-httpbis-pre-denied.md

 When this happens, it is common practice to use a 503 (Service Unavailable) status code.
 However, this has been shown to cause confusion: a server operator who sees a spike in that status code being sent tends to draw the conclusion that there is a server-side operational issue.

-While other status codes (e.g., 403 (Forbidden)) could be used, they can also suffer (to varying degrees) from the same problem: being confused with an error or operational problem.
+While other status codes (e.g., 403 (Forbidden)) could be used, they can also suffer (to varying degrees) from the same problem: being confused with an error, operational problem, or other condition.

 This specification defines a new status code to specifically address this situation.